tmenier/Flurl/testable-http.md

 httpTest.SimulateTimeout();
 ````

-`RespondWith` methods are chainable and will be dequeued and provided in fake responses in the order specified.
+`RespondWith` methods are chainable.
+Responses will be dequeued and provided to the calling code in the order the were added.

 ````c#
 httpTest